How the Cheltenham Festival Will Be Different This Year

 How Attendances Will Be Restricted Plus Other Changes

-Attendance will be restricted to staff who are essential to the care of the horses and the smooth running of the racecourse plus vastly reduced media presence.
+Attendance will be restricted to staff who are essential to the care of the horses and the smooth running of the racecourse.
+Additionally there will be a vastly reduced media presence.

 Reduced entourages will be allowed for each runner but this does not extend to the bill-paying owner.